Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 First and foremost, under the **General** heading, take note of the host name and port (`localhost:33333` by default) as you will need these later.

-{[NOTE:
+{{NOTE:
-If you are using the SQL Server transport and , you will need to make a few extra modifications.
+If you are using the SQL Server transport, you will need to make a few extra modifications.

 If you are connecting to your database using Windows security, you'll need to modify the Windows service configuration under the **General** heading so that the service runs under your user account: